and an Italian ambience, just east of Paris in the town of Neuilly-Plaisance

 Location

 The property is nestled in France’s Seine-Saint-Denis department.
 It lies in the middle of the town of Neuilly-Plaisance on a long, quiet road lined with linden trees.
 The house is close to local shops and schools.
 The Parc des Côteaux d’Avron – 31 hectares of lush parkland – can be enjoyed nearby, as can the banks of the River Marne.
-To the south, the Bois de Vincennes – a vast, wooded Parisian park – is just 15 minutes away by car.
+To the west, the Bois de Vincennes – a vast, wooded Parisian park – is just 10 minutes away by car.

 Paris is a 30-minute drive from Neuilly-Plaisance.
 And a station on the French capital’s RER regional rail network lies a 10-minute walk away from the dwelling.
 From this station, you can get into the beating heart of Paris in only 20 minutes.